clm0ss/VM-Backup-tool-for-VMware/README.txt

 if an intial connection session fails or the configuration text files are not found, the program will exit.

+To stop a download in progress, use CTRL+C, this should also end program when used at any other point.

 please contact clmoss@cisco.com for feature requests.

 Coded by clm0ss Clayton Moss (clmoss@cisco.com)